Naming and Referencing Containers, Blobs, and Metadata

 If you attempt to create a container or blob with a name that violates naming rules, the request will fail with status code 400 (Bad Request).

 Blob and container names are passed to the Blob service within a URL.
 Certain characters must be percent-encoded to appear in a URL, using UTF-8 (preferred) or MBCS.
 This encoding occurs automatically when you use the Azure Storage client libraries.
 However, there are certain characters that are not valid in URL paths even when encoded.
 These characters cannot appear in blob or container names.
 Code points like \uE000, while valid in NTFS filenames, are not valid Unicode characters, so they cannot be used.
 In addition, some ASCII or Unicode characters, like control characters (0x00 to 0x1F, \u0081, etc.), are also not allowed.
-For rules governing Unicode strings in HTTP/1.1 see:
+For rules governing Unicode strings in HTTP/1.1, see RFC 2616, Section 2.2: Basic Rules and RFC 3987.

 A container name must be a valid DNS name, conforming to the following naming rules: